-The religion program aims to impart to students both an academic content and an attitude toward God, self and others.
+The Religion program aims to impart to students both an academic content and a reﬂective attitude toward God, self, and others.
 To this end, the basic truths of the Roman Catholic Church are presented.
-Primarily through a Praxis approach, these truths are reﬂected upon and discussed, with a view toward forming young men concerned with peace, justice, and charity who will contribute positively to the world.
+These truths are reﬂected upon and discussed, with a view toward forming young men concerned with peace, justice, and charity who will contribute positively to the world.
 Religion teachers draw upon the knowledge of the student body, faculty, and guest speakers to achieve the ends of the program.
-Scripture, prayer, and community service are integral parts of each course.
+Each course follows the High School Framework issued by the USCCB and also incorporates the charism of the Brothers of the Sacred Heart in each class.
+Scripture, prayer, and community service are also integral parts of each course.

-This site contains news and other resources concerning the Catholic Church.
+This site contains news, resources, and online Bible concerning the Catholic Church

 This is an online encyclopedia containing Catholic leaders and past events.

 This website will help students analyze and find Papal Encyclicals and Documents.